 Tracking your expenses is easier than you think.
 I use Personal Capital to help track my expenses.

 It’s been an invaluable tool on my journey to financial independence.

 However, remember that you are also calculating for any unforeseen future expenditures.

 The first step is to list any current and future monthly expenses.
 Be sure to include every expense ranging from car payments to grocery budgets.

 Consider future investments which may not perform as well as you once believed.

-If you do not already have a detailed budget plan, now would be the time to start one.
+If you do not have a detailed budget plan, now is the time to start one.